-1. First, open the input file in ‘read’ mode because we are only reading the content of this file.
+- First, open the input file in read mode because we are only reading the content of this file.

-2. Open the output file in write mode because we are writing contents to this file.
+- Open the output file in write mode because we are writing content to this file.

-3. Read line by line from the input file and check if any line similar to this was written to the output file.
+- Read line by line from the input file and check if any line similar to this line was written to the output file.

-4. If not, then write this line to the output file, and save the hash value of the line.
+- If not, then write this line to the output file, and save the hash value of the line to a set.
 We will check each line’s hash value instead of checking and storing the full line.
-This will save us a lot of space.
+This is space-efficient and a better approach for a large file.

 import hashlib #1 output_file_path = "C:/out.txt" input_file_path = "C:/in.txt" #2 completed_lines_hash = set() #3 output_file = open(output_file_path, "w") #4 for line in open(input_file_path, "r"): #5 hashValue = hashlib.md5(line.rstrip().encode('utf-8')).hexdigest() #6 if hashValue not in completed_lines_hash: output_file.write(line) completed_lines_hash.add(hashValue) #7 output_file.close()

 The commented numbers in the above program denote the step number below:

 - First of all, save the path of the input and output file paths in two variables.
 Change these values to your own input and output file path.
 You can drag and drop one file on the terminal to find out the path.

 - Create one Set variable.
 We are using Set because it can hold only unique variables.
 No duplicate variables can be added to a Set.

 - Open the output file in write mode.
 For opening a file in write mode, ‘w’ is used.
 We are opening the output file in write mode because we are going to write to this file. open() method is used to open a file.